 Nigerian authorities impose curfews as a means to restoring order after violence erupts in volatile areas.
 Curfews are currently in effect for parts of Maiduguri, Adamawa State, Borno State and Yobe State.
 Curfews and restrictions on the movement of vehicles, can be imposed, amended and lifted at short notice throughout Nigeria.

 Demonstrations may occur.
 Since January 2018, there have been regular protests in central Abuja and other cities.
 These protests, particularly in Abuja, have the potential to turn violent.
 On 22 July 2019, violent protests in Abuja resulted in a number of deaths, including a police officer and a journalist.
 Tensions continue to be high.
 Protests are also likely to continue in Lagos, Jos, Kaduna, Kano, Katsina and Zaria.
 Even peaceful demonstrations can turn violent at any time.
 They can also lead to disruptions to traffic and public transportation.

 - Avoid areas where demonstrations and large gatherings are taking place

 - Monitor local media for information on ongoing demonstrations

 Road conditions and road safety are poor throughout the country.
 Drivers often drive at excessive speeds, and accidents are common.
 Visibility is poor due to lack of adequate lighting.

 Rental cars are available in Nigeria, but you should avoid them.
 Major hotels and the customer service centres at the airports in Abuja, Kano and Lagos offer reliable car-hire services complete with drivers.

-Motorbike taxis, known in Nigeria as “okadas,” are a typical form of public transportation in many cities and are dangerous to motorists, their own passengers and pedestrians.
-In several cities, okada drivers and passengers are required to wear helmets.
+- Motorbike taxis, known in Nigeria as “okadas,” are dangerous.
+In several cities, okada drivers and passengers are required to wear helmets

 We do not make assessments on the compliance of foreign domestic airlines with international safety standards.